best-digital-nomad-insurance-cyprus

 Jonathan Heavens

-• SafetyWing provides budget-friendly coverage at $56.28 per 4 weeks, perfect for nomads exploring Europe from Cyprus
+• SafetyWing provides travel and health cover in one plan from $62.72 per 4 weeks, suited to nomads exploring Europe from Cyprus

 • Cyprus's EU membership ensures healthcare standards while offering Mediterranean charm and favorable tax policies